SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Elasticsearch_database/Configuring_Elasticsearch_backups/Configuring_Elasticsearch_backups_Windows_Linux.md

   > [!NOTE]
   >
   > - The source and target Elasticsearch cluster may be the same.
-  > - If you only want to make a backup, follow the guide below until step x.
+  > - If you want to make a backup, you only need to follow the steps in [Preparing the source Elasticsearch cluster](#preparing-the-source-elasticsearch-cluster), [Taking the snapshot](#taking-the-snapshot), and [Restoring the snapshots](#restoring-the-snapshot) in the order they occur on this page.

 - Migrating data from an existing Elasticsearch cluster to a new target Elasticsearch cluster